Woman holding jaw in pain

 Recovery Process

 If your tooth extraction was simple, you can expect only minor discomfort in the following days.
 Over-the-counter anti-inflammatory drugs, such as ibuprofen, are usually enough to manage pain.
+Your doctor may also give you extra gauze to control bleeding from the site right after your procedure.

 If your surgery was complex or you had your wisdom teeth removed, you may experience more pain and swelling at the extraction site.
 Dr. Roger B. Parkes and Dr. R. Clarke Stewart may prescribe a stronger prescription for the first few days, after which milder anti-inflammatories should be sufficient.
 You can also apply a cool compress to reduce swelling.